 Summarizing Rosco Louie’s unique role within Seattle’s arts community, Reid reminisced, “We’re probably the only gallery in town that ever chased out collectors by cranking up the Sex Pistols.”

-The following year, Reid would launch a similar Pioneer Square gallery/performance venue named Graven Image, best known today as the practice space of the U-Men, the legendary proto-grunge band that would save Seattle from destruction in a maelstrom of macramé.
+The following year, Reid would launch a similar Pioneer Square gallery/performance venue named Graven Image, best known today as the practice space of the U-Men, the legendary proto-grunge band that would save Seattle from destruction in a maelstrom of macramé during the mid-1980s.

 Sources: John Keister, “Low Art’s Last Laugh: The Only Gallery That Mattered,” The Rocket, December 1982, p.
 21; Cynthia Rose, “Pop Goes the Gallery,” The Seattle Times, September 15, 1995, p.
 G1; Greg Prato, “Grunge Is Dead: The Oral History of Seattle Rock Music” (ECW Press, 2009); Stephen Tow, “The Strangest Tribe: How a Group of Seattle Rock Bands Invented Grunge” (Sasquatch Books, 2011); Kelton Sears, “Panels from the Past: Looking Back on 40 Years of Seattle Weekly Comix,” March 29, 2016; Larry Reid, interview with author, February 16, 2018.